Thyroid Surgery

 • Anaplastic thyroid cancer

-Thyroid surgery requires either partial or total thyroidectomy (removal of thyroid).
+Thyroid surgery requires either partial or total thyroidectomy (removal of the thyroid).
 An incision is made within the central neck.
-Once dissection is carried down through the muscle layers the thyroid gland is removed from its vascular and tissue attachments.
-It is taken off the trachea as well.
-While performing the thyroidectomy we have to identify the parathyroid glands and recurrent laryngeal nerve.
+Once dissection is carried down through the muscle layers, the thyroid gland is removed from its vascular and tissue attachments.
+It is also removed from the trachea.
+During thyroidectomy, it is essential to identify the parathyroid glands and the recurrent laryngeal nerve.
 These are important structures involved in controlling blood calcium levels and supplying energy to the vocal cords, respectively.
 Temporary or permanent injury to these structures could result in low blood calcium levels or hoarseness of voice.